aaatipamula/Iroha/README.md

 # About

-I use Discord often and occasionally I like to pull up information about an anime to display, I wrote this bot to make finding and displaying info on anime accessible right from discord.
+I use Discord often and occasionally I like to pull up information about an anime to display, I wrote this bot to make finding and displaying info on anime accessible right from Discord.

 The bot uses the [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/) as the other APIs I found didn't give me the query results I was looking for.
 I would have use the MyAnimeList API however because firstly it required an Oauth2.0 flow that I felt was uncessary, and secondly because the API is in Beta I decided against using it.